 If possible, choose fresh snails.
 But if you are stuck, use canned, especially as canned does make the recipe just a little easier.
 A single snail goes into a single mushroom along with a tasty herb butter.
 It's all baked and in 15 minutes you have a dish bound to impress everyone.

-Serve this salad alongside a steaming bowl of soup.
+Serve this avocado and romaine salad alongside a steaming bowl of soup.
 We're thinking Lobster Bisque sounds like a fantastic idea.

-The key to this humble egg pie is bacon, a lot of cheese, and nutmeg—specifically, the cheese is Gruyere and if you cannot find that at your local markets, Swiss cheese will do just fine.
+The key to this humble egg pie is bacon, nutmeg and a lot of cheese—specifically, Gruyere.
+If you cannot find that at your local markets, Swiss cheese will do just fine.

 As you explore French cuisine, you will discover many recipes that are called a Croque, which is French for 'crunch.'
 These are tasty little sandwiches you can find at bistros and they come in a variety of flavors.